microsoft/vscode-docs/docs/containers/ssh.md

 ## Directly via SSH

-It is possible to connect to a remote Docker daemon over SSH without using VS Code Remoting, but it is more complicated.
+It is possible to connect to a remote Docker daemon over SSH without using VS Code remoting, but it is more complicated.
 This is only recommended if you cannot have your source code on the Docker daemon server.

 1. Use `ssh-keygen` or similar to get and configure a public/private key pair for SSH authentication: https://www.ssh.com/ssh/keygen/.
 Password authentication is not supported by Docker and not possible with a `DOCKER_HOST`-based configuration.
 If a key pair has already been set up, it can be used.